 The UCSC Archaeology and Physical Anthropology Laboratories are housed in state-of-the-art facilities that provide an excellent venue for research and instruction.
 A dedicated research laboratory is provided for each of our four archaeology and two physical anthropology professors.
-In addition, teaching labs are designed specifically for the research and teaching needs of our faculty for teaching courses in ceramic and lithic analysis, landscape and household archaeology, zooarchaeology, and comparative human and primate osteology and anatomy.
+In addition, teaching labs are designed specifically for the research and teaching needs of our faculty for teaching courses in ceramic and lithic analysis, landscape and household archaeology, cultural heritage management, zooarchaeology, ancient DNA and comparative human and primate osteology and anatomy.

 Clay and ceramic materials from around the world are classified and analyzed through the operations of the Ceramic Analysis Research Lab and the Lithic & Ceramic Teaching Lab.
 We have the capacity to investigate the special properties of clay bearing soils, clays and fired ceramic materials.
 The significance of these materials within an archaeological or cultural framework are also considered.
 Students in the ceramic analysis course get hands-on experience with the scientific techniques and tools that make this research possible.
 Many students go on to expand their own research projects or assist with graduate student or faculty projects.
 Specialized equipment in these labs includes stereomicroscopes, petrographic microscopes, thin sectioning equipment, a large, programmable studio kiln, drying oven, custom metrical tools and a variety of hand-building and clay manipulation tools.
 We are also an official USDA Soils Lab, able to receive and analyze field clays and sediments collected from international sources.